gravitational/careers/challenges/systems/challenge-2.md

 ### Server

-* Use mTLS authentication to have the server verify identity of the client and client of the server
+* Use mTLS authentication to verify the client's identity
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
 * Accept and forward requests to upstreams using library
+* Copy upstream's response back to the client

 ## Level 3

 ### Library

-* Track number of connections per upstreams and implement a least connections request forwarder
+* Track the number of connections per upstream and implement a least connections request forwarder

 ### Server